dev-someuser/shared-clipboard/WARP.md

 ## Project Overview

-This is a shared clipboard system written in Rust, consisting of a WebSocket/HTTP server and a Linux daemon client.
-The system enables real-time clipboard synchronization across multiple Linux machines through a centralized server.
+This is a shared clipboard system written in Rust, consisting of a WebSocket/HTTP server and a cross-platform daemon client.
+The system enables real-time clipboard synchronization across multiple machines (Linux and Windows) through a centralized server.

 ## Architecture

 The project uses a Cargo workspace with two main components:

 - **Server** (`/server`): Warp-based HTTP/WebSocket server that manages clipboard state and broadcasts updates to connected clients
-- **Client** (`/client`): Linux daemon that monitors local clipboard changes and synchronizes with the server
+- **Client** (`/client`): Cross-platform daemon that monitors local clipboard changes and synchronizes with the server (supports Linux and Windows)

 ### Key Technical Details

 - **Communication**: WebSocket for real-time updates + HTTP API for clipboard operations
-- **Clipboard Integration**: Uses `arboard` library for X11/Wayland clipboard access
+- **Clipboard Integration**: Uses `arboard` library for cross-platform clipboard access (X11/Wayland on Linux, Win32 API on Windows)
 - **Concurrency**: Tokio async runtime with broadcast channels for client notifications
 - **Data Format**: JSON messages with `ClipboardData` struct containing content and timestamp
 - **Client Management**: UUID-based client tracking with automatic cleanup on disconnect